bswan0002/bswan0002/README.md

 # Hello!
 **About Me**

-I am full stack software engineer specializing in building web applications with React and Rails.
+My name is Ben Swanson and I am full stack software engineer specializing in building web applications with React and Rails.
 I find satisfaction in the tiniest improvements in efficiency, tidying up of a codebase, or creating simple and intuitive front end interfaces.
 I am at my best when collaborating, pair programming, or offering help to my fellow programmers.

 ---

 **Projects**

-* King Lake Cellars Members
+* King Lake Cellars Members | <a href="https://github.com/bswan0002/king-lake-frontend">Front End Repo</a> | <a href="https://github.com/bswan0002/king-lake-backend">Back End Repo</a>
   * Web app using Square's API to track wine club commitments, place pickup orders, and display member data
-  * <a href="https://github.com/bswan0002/king-lake-frontend">Front End Repo</a>
-  * <a href="https://github.com/bswan0002/king-lake-backend">Back End Repo</a>
   * Video walkthrough coming soon

 ---